-You might have started doing some initial research on a few software companies; however, to effectively evaluate the right platform for your organization, a website’s homepage with a list of features and benefits won’t suffice.
+You might have started doing some initial research on a few software companies; however, to effectively evaluate the right social impact platform for your organization, a website’s homepage with a list of features and benefits won’t suffice.

 Below are 3 tips for evaluating a social impact platform to ensure it is the right fit for your organization:

 Below is a list of common challenges organizations face when entering the world of corporate social responsibility—such as finding the right opportunities, monitoring their progress, and sharing their story.

 You should evaluate each software company you are considering against each of these challenges; do they have the features and capabilities to resolve them?